UEFBiomedicalInformaticsLab/BIODAI/Sweeping/readme.md

 If the setup includes a classification objective, this directory is filled with a csv file for each fold, representing the confusion matrix of each solution.
 Order of the solutions in these files is consistent.

-The directory of an external validation contains the following items.
-- **log_final.txt**
-Textual log.
-- **config.ini**
-A copy of the configuration file that was used to set up the program.
-- **workers_log.txt**
-The program uses a number of workers (by default the number of cores detected in the system) to evaluate individuals in parallel.
-This is the log for the workers.
-It is usually empty and serves mainly for debugging.
-- **objective_pairs/**
-This directory contains plots of solution fitnesses by considering the objectives 2 at a time.
-There are plots for each considered hall of fame (Pareto, last population, top 50/100 by sum of fitnesses).
-- **hofs/**
-This directory contains subdirectories with results for the considered halls of fame (Pareto, last population, top 50/100 by sum of fitnesses).
-The result files for the halls of fame are described below.
-- **hofs/*/balanced_accuracy_by_class.png**
-For each classification class the feature set size and balanced accuracy of the solutions.
-Plotted only if there is a classification objective.
-- **hofs/*/precision_by_class.png**
-For each classification class the feature set size and precision of the solutions.
-Plotted only if there is a classification objective.
-- **hofs/*/recall_by_class.png**
-For each classification class the feature set size and recall of the solutions.
-Plotted only if there is a classification objective.
-- **hofs/*/solution_ci_*.csv**
-csv files containing information about the 95% confidence intervals of the fitnesses.
-Order of the solutions in these files is consistent.
-- **hofs/*/solution_features.csv**
-The features selected by the solutions, a solution for each row.
-Order of the solutions in these files is consistent.
-- **hofs/*/solution_fitnesses.csv**
-The fitnesses of the solutions, a solution for each row.
-Order of the solutions in these files is consistent.
-- **hofs/*/solution_std_devs.csv**
-The fitness standard deviations of the solutions, a solution for each row.
-Order of the solutions in these files is consistent.
-- **hofs/*/validation_registry.json**
-A JSON file with the numerical values of summary statistics like the cross hypervolume [2] and the Pareto delta [1].
-Statistics are saved in this file in order to compute them only once.
-- **hofs/*/confusion_matrix/**
-If the setup includes a classification objective, this directory is filled with a csv file representing the confusion matrix of each solution.
-Order of the solutions in these files is consistent.

 ## Summary results

 Starting from the "work" directory, it is possible to find also analyses that take into account multiple